SutirthaChakraborty/RTFS-Net/README.md

 # Introduction

 ## Problem:
-The 'cocktail party problem' highlights the difficulty machines face in isolating a single voice from overlapping conversations and background noise, a task easily managed by humans.
-Existing Audio-only Speech Separation (AOSS) methods struggle particularly in noisy environments with heavy voice overlap.
+The 'cocktail party problem' highlights the difficulty machines face in isolating a single voice from overlapping conversations and background noise.

-### Issues with Current Methods:
+### Issues with Current Audio-Visual Speech Separation Methods:
 - **T-domain Methods:** These offer high-quality audio separation but suffer from high computational complexity and slow processing due to their extensive parameter count.
 - **TF-domain Methods:** More efficient in computation but historically underperform compared to T-domain methods.
 They face three key challenges:
   1. Lack of independent modeling of time and frequency dimensions.